Brookline Local Churches

 Resurrection Roman Catholic Church - 2008

 Brookline has several churches located in the community to serve the religious needs of the neighborhood.
 There are many denominations represented.
-Whether you are Roman Catholic, Lutheran, Presbyterian, Baptist, or non-denominational, there is something here for you.
+Whether you are Roman Catholic, Lutheran, Episcopalian, Presbyterian, Baptist, or non-denominational, there is something here for you.
 If you can't find it here, there are many other denominations represented in the nearby communities.

 The Men of Brookline Group join with members